Where is the library located?

 Do you accept donations?

-Yes, if the items are in good condition we will accept them.
+Yes, if the items are in good condition we will accept a maximum of 2 boxes.
 Items that cannot be added to the collection will be put on the book sale table.
-Please call the library at 518-458-9274 to schedule an appointment if you need assistance bringing the books inside.
 All donated items should be brought to the staff entrance at the back of the library.
 If no one is available when you ring the doorbell, please bring the donations to the Circulation Desk.
+Call the library at 518-458-9274 if you need assistance bringing the books inside.

 What do I need to do to present a program at the library?